Fish Tank Setup Guide for Beginners

 Cycle the Tank

-Cycling is what builds the beneficial bacteria that process fish waste.
-Without it, ammonia can rise and harm fish.
+Cycling is what builds the beneficial bacteria that help process fish waste.
+In a new tank, ammonia and nitrite can rise before the tank is ready, so testing matters more than guessing from water clarity.

 Be Patient